-- 122. Providers can use a range of promotional tools and methods to improve awareness of the survey and to maximise participation. - 123.
-Using Ipsos MORI supplied promotional materials.
+- 83. Providers can use a range of promotional tools and methods to improve awareness of the survey and to maximise participation. - 84.
+Using Ipsos supplied promotional materials.
 Display official NSS branded posters, around campuses and in buildings.
 Some methods used to maximise the coverage include: - Displaying posters in areas where final year students will see them such as learning resource centres/PC laboratories, classes, lecture theatres, seminar rooms, the library, shops or bars.
-The NSS video can also be played in these areas and presentation slides can be displayed in final year classes.
-At all times, ensure placement of posters and the NSS video abide by the provider's Covid-19 safety measures and do not create 'traffic areas'. - Targeted distribution of materials.
-For example, digital dissemination of (electronic) flyers to students to promote the survey and encourage completion. - 124.
+The NSS video can also be played in these areas and presentation slides can be displayed in final year classes. - Targeted distribution of materials.
+For example, digital dissemination of (electronic) flyers to students to promote the survey and encourage completion. - 85.
 Create provider-specific marketing materials.
-For 2022 it is not a requirement for providers in England to promote the NSS however, if they want to providers can still produce their own branded posters, flyers, banners and screensavers.
+If they providers are promoting the survey, they can still produce their own branded posters, flyers, banners and screensavers.
 Providers can also employ innovative promotional ideas such as NSS stickers on food labels, catering cards that are displayed on tables in cafes, bars, etc., and NSS-branded clothing for representatives to wear on campus or to be given away as incentives.
-Internal promotional materials must adhere to the OfS' guidelines.
+Internal promotional materials must adhere to the overall OfS guidelines.
 Other promotional tools previously used include: - Communicating change.
 Showing students what has changed as a result of the NSS and how staff are listening, e.g. "You Said, We Did" campaigns. - On screen promotions.
-Displaying information about the NSS on plasma screens and IT terminals around the provider. - Social media.
+Displaying information about the NSS on plasma screens and IT terminals around the provider.

+• Social media.
 Build and maintain a social media presence for the NSS, where you can inform students of the dates of the survey, as well as provide them with links to more information on what the survey is, the NSS video, and how the results have been used at your provider to implement change.